A recent study investigating cognitive flexibility concludes that in some situations, capuchin and rhesus monkeys are more adaptable than humans.

 Working memory refers to our ability to hold multiple things in our minds at once for a short amount of time.
 Monkeys, in general, have less working memory than humans.

 Some earlier work backs this theory up.
-In one
+In one study, for instance, researchers asked participants to complete complicated math problems.

 They found that those with access to more working memory tended to stick with a complicated learned rule.
 However, those with less working memory tended to search for and adopt simpler alternatives when they were available.